angkarn/qrgen/README.md

 Tools for generate qrcode image from command line.

 ## Features
-- Add additional space with custom title and set position on your qrcode image.
+- Add custom title and font qrcode image.
-- Generate multiple images from a csv format file.
+- Generate multiple qr from a csv format file.
-- Customize template for replace any you data (eg. QR content, Title) from list file.
+- Template text for replace any you data (eg. QR content, Title) from list file.

 ## Uasge
 You can use help command to see this.